MiniGameWorlds/MiniGameWorld/resources/devWiki/detectable-event-list.md

 	@EventHandler
 	public void onWeatherChanged(WeatherChangeEvent e) {
-		// pass undetectable event: event will be passed to the minigame.processEvent() this.minigame.passEvent(e);
+		// pass undetectable event: event will be passed to the minigame.onEvent() this.minigame.passEvent(e);
 	}

 	@EventHandler
 	public void onProjectileHit(ProjectileHitEvent e) {
-		// pass undetectable event: event will be passed to the minigame.processEvent() this.minigame.passEvent(e);
+		// pass undetectable event: event will be passed to the minigame.onEvent() this.minigame.passEvent(e);
 	}